 This paint is not ideal for doing full body makeup since the paint is more transparent and tends to be more costly in comparison to other paints.
 Alcohol activated paint is ideal for detail work or for creating realistic makeup or wound makeup.

 It is important when using alcohol-activated paint to work in a well-ventilated area.
 Since these paints are activated with 99% alcohol, natural hair brushes may become dried out or damaged, so opt for synthetic bristled brushes.
 Synthetic stipple sponges are also great to use to add texture to your makeup.
 Since 99% alcohol tends to evaporate fairly quickly, there is a shorter working time with these paints.
 If you're applying alcohol activated paints to sensitive skin, 99% alcohol may be too harsh and drying.
-Consider using a professional-grade activator like European Body Art Fuel, Skin Illustrator Activator, or Reel Creations Reel Developer.
+Consider using a professional-grade activator like European Body Art Fuel, Skin Illustrator Activator, or Narrative Cosmetics Activator.
 They are formulated with ingredients that will activate the paint without the harsh effects of 99% alcohol.

 How to Remove the Paint